SamuelRHirst/HiFi_Genome_Assembly_and_Annotation/Assembly_Walkthrough.md

 Why Miniconda?

-> It handles versions, dependencies, and environments so you don’t scream into the void every time something breaks.
+> It handles versions, dependencies, and environments.
+Intalling programs from source is a complex and frustrating process.

-To install Miniconda3, follow the [official instructions here](https://www.anaconda.com/docs/getting-started/miniconda/install), or ask your HPC support if it's already installed.
-Most clusters have it available as a module or pre-installed in user space.
+To install Miniconda3, follow the [official instructions here](https://www.anaconda.com/docs/getting-started/miniconda/install), or check if your HPC support if it's already installed.
+Many clusters have it available as a module or pre-installed in user space.

 ---